 There will be enough flyers to go around anyway.

 With the massive industry consolidation that has taken place since the 80s, the odds are now in your favor that you fill those seats so long as you manage capacity effectively.

 It is wholly dependent on brand positioning.

-It is the same level of real, meaningful, product-love loyalty which gets consumers to buy yet another iPhone, though the last one works perfectly-well-thank-you.
+It is the same level of honest, meaningful, product-love loyalty which gets consumers to buy yet another iPhone, though the last one works perfectly-well-thank-you.

-Ah, but you have to wait-list.
+Ah, but you have to wait list.
 You have to beg.
-You have to know somebody who knows somebody who can get you half a chance to maybe buy a ridiculously priced handbag which you’ll only use to show off and most of your friends will assume is a fake anyway.
+You have to know somebody who knows somebody who can get you half a chance to maybe buy a ridiculously priced handbag that you’ll only use to show off, and most of your friends will assume is a fake anyway.

 That’s next-level brand loyalty.

 One of the best things to come out of the last forty years of commercial aviation has been the democratization of air travel.

 We should celebrate and encourage it.
 But there’s no need to dilute the value of Premium services just to get more people to fly anymore.